GauravGhandat-23/SPPU-TE-Computer-Engineering-Study-Material/README.md

 ## Disclaimer
 All materials are intended for educational purposes only.
 Ensure you use them in accordance with SPPU's academic integrity guidelines.

+## Contact

+For any questions or suggestions, please contact on gauravghandat12@gmail.com.

+Happy studying and best of luck with your exams!

 ---